hapi-server/server-nodejs/README.md

 **`$HAPISERVERPATH`**

-`$HAPISERVERPATH` can be used in metadata files.
+`$HAPISERVERPATH` can be used in metadata files to reference the absolute path of a directory.
 For example,

 ```javascript
 {